Technology Brother Elegy

 What if you stopped lying to yourself when you looked up and admitted how astonishingly beautiful this is?

-Whatever forces gave us this chapel, and all that we map to the word "meaningful"—a family laughing in a field of flowers beside the sea, a black jet in a blue sky, etc.—are by definition good.
+Whatever forces gave us this chapel, and all we map to the word "meaning"—a family laughing in a field of flowers and a black jet piercing the blue sky, and so on—are by definition good.

 Whatever forces profane these experiences are by definition bad.
 Beauty is beautiful.
 Strength is strong.
 How could it be otherwise?

-You know one phrase from Nietzsche: "The Last Man."
+You recall one phrase from Nietzsche: "The Last Man."

 #4: The Unrealized Capital Gains Tax